Hai-Raikaki/Automatic-smart-home-model-using-voice-controls-/README.md

 - Smart phone: connecting to Internet help to transfer voice to Adafruit.

-- Chip mcu esp8266: transferring code to devices.
+- ESP8266: transferring code to devices.

 - Servo: moving the door.